cam-n/handwritten-digits-recognition-hls/README.md

 This appication is implemented on both of Software and Hardware.

 The training phase is implemented in Python to generate parameters.
-Then the parameters are fed to the inference phase on hardware system.
+Then, the parameters are fed to the inference phase on hardware system.